Adapter Architecture

 Self-Cleaning

-Section titled “Self-Cleaning”Both createStateJob and finishJob snapshot the observability buffer on entry and rollback on throw, ensuring partial events from a failed operation don’t accumulate in the buffer.
+Section titled “Self-Cleaning”Both createStateJobs and finishJob use TransactionHooks savepoints (via withSavepoint) to automatically roll back buffered observability events on throw, ensuring partial events from a failed operation don’t accumulate in the buffer.
+The checkpoint callback on each hook definition captures the buffer position, and the savepoint restores it on rollback.

 See Also